JJRyan0/credit_etl_ml_project/new_profile.md

 ### What I Bring:

-- 🔍 **Data Integration & BI Expertise**: Designing and implementing ETL pipelines, curated schemas, and robust reporting layers.
+- 🔍 **Data Integration & ML Expertise**: Designing and implementing MLOps & ETL pipelines, Feature engineering, and robust reporting layers.
 - 🤝 **Business Alignment**: I bridge the gap between technical teams and business stakeholders to deliver real, measurable outcomes.
 - 📈 **Analytics with Impact**: Passionate about turning complex datasets into clear, accessible, and strategic insights.